 Great for fades and coarse hair, not good for bulk cuts.
 Rigid lever.

 3 guards (1/4", 3/8", 1/2" + blending comb)

 - Price: $$

 Body & Design

 As mentioned before in this Oster Fast Feed vs Andis Master review, the Andis Master hair clipper is elegant beyond description.
-Its aluminium casing not only shines gorgeously, but provides you with a fall-resistant, unbreakable tool.
+Its aluminum casing not only shines gorgeously but provides you with a fall-resistant, unbreakable tool.
 The Master barber clipper is simply tough and outshines other models in this regard.

 Being made of metal, it also leans on the heavy side with its 1.25″ lbs.
 6″ long, it will charm you with stylish chrome looks and good ergonomics.

 Undoubtedly, the Fast Feed clipper doesn’t look as attractive.
 However, it’s way more lightweight at 1 lbs.
 It’s also easier to maneuver around and won’t tire your hands as much.

 Oster Fast Feed’s hard plastic body is also quite durable and break-resistant.
 It can’t be compared with the tough shell of the Master in any way, though.
 The design is your typical vintage feel Oster clippers are famous for.
 A very classic look, cherished by the brand’s fans.

 Here’s what probably interests you the most in this Oster Fast Feed vs Andis Master comparison, right?